Mexico NOR Flash Market Size and Share

 Wide-voltage 1.65–3.6 V products stay relevant in mixed-supply boards, simplifying procurement.
 Yet automotive OEMs increasingly specify single-supply 1.8 V rails to align with advanced SOCs, spurring vendors to expand 1.8 V serial NOR line-ups carrying AEC-Q100 Grade 1 approval.

-Mexico NOR Flash Memory Market, By Voltage
+Mexico NOR Flash Market: Market Share by Voltage

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.